User Manual – Durst

 Figure 49: The corresponding API call for deleting a Production Job

-Version 1.19.2 introduced the ability to pass subscriber information and parameters in the subscriber URL.
+Starting with version 1.19.2, the Workflow now supports passing subscriber information and parameters directly in the subscriber URL.

 2.2.3.
 Displaying Fixup Variables in Fixup Chains

-In order to quickly read the variable name of a Fixup in the user interface, a button [108] has been added to the Edit Fixup Chain dialog in Administration > Fixup Chains.
-Activating this button allows you to quickly read the following information about the variables:
+To assist integrators in quickly identifying the variable name of a Fixup within the user interface, a new mbutton [108] has been added to the dialog Edit Fixup Chain under Administration > Fixup Chains.
+When this button is activated, the following key information about the variables can be quickly accessed:

-• AutomationKey [107] – the name of the Fixup that has to be transferred to call the Fixup.
+• AutomationKey [107] – the identifier of the Fixup that must be referenced when triggering the Fixup.

-• VariableName [111] – the name of the variable.
+• VariableName [111] – the specific name of the variable associated with the Fixup.

 Figure 51: The Fixup variable in the user interface of a Fixup Chain